Ruth J. Simmons Center for the Study of Slavery and Justice

 Curriculum

-Completion of the A.M. program requires eight courses, five of which are required, as outlined below, and completion of a required uncredited summer practicum.
-Full-time A.M. students will complete the degree in two years, taking two courses per semester.
+Starting with the class entering in Fall 2025, completion of the A.M. program requires ten courses, six of which are required, as outlined below, and completion of a required uncredited summer practicum.
+Full-time A.M. students will complete the degree in two years, taking two to three courses per semester.
 This track-based curriculum will provide structure and direction for students, focusing their elective course selections.

 All students must take the following required courses: